Getting started

 [[img/default-sm.jpg]]

-As we exploring different configurations inside GrapesJS we gonna overwrite all the default sectors to create some custom one
+As we explore different configurations inside GrapesJS we gonna overwrite all the default sectors to create some custom one

 ...